-Our 2021 work and pay report, Understanding the Impact of COVID-19, will be out soon.
-As before, it is based on more than 35,000 data points, combining proprietary data from movemeon.com with a survey of our candidate community of 50,000 strategy and commercial professionals.
+Our 2021 work and pay report, Understanding the Impact of COVID-19, is out.
+As in previous years, it is based on more than 35,000 data points, combining proprietary data from Movemeon.com and Payspective.com with a survey of our candidate community of 50,000 strategy and commercial professionals.

-The report still answers questions about pay and job satisfaction by industry, role type and country.
-But this year, we have also added insights about the impact of COVID-19 on compensation and the workplace.
-While the final document receives its finishing touches, we’ve put together a preview of some of our key findings for 2021.
+The report answers questions about pay and job satisfaction by industry, role type and country.
+This year, we have also added insights about the impact of COVID-19 on compensation and the workplace.
+Here, we’ve put together a preview of some of our key findings for 2021.